Autossential/Autossential.Activities/README.md

 # Autossential.Shared
-The shared code used on Autossential packages.
+The shared code used on Autossential packages!